abhi3700/evm_stablecoin_ds/docs/wiki/implementation.md

 - Disabled recovery mode i.e functions like `_checkPotentialRecoveryMode`, `_checkRecoveryMode`.
 - Defined as `abstract` type.
   > Note: the type `contract` type is chosen here mainly for Facets, Proxy Contract (Diamond).

+**"IMOJOToken.sol"**

+- compiler version changed from `0.6.11` to `0.8.6`.
+- Changed the name from "IYETIToken.sol" to "IMOJOToken.sol".